Global Relay: History

 Global Relay was founded in 1999 by Warren Roy, Duff Reid and Eric Parusel.
 The company developed one of the first cloud email archiving services for use as a records management tool in the architecture, design and construction industries.
-Several years later, the company realized that it had "the perfect technology for the wrong industry."
-The company then shifted its focus to the financial sector and began selling its archiving services to broker-dealers, investment advisors, hedge funds and banks.
+Several years later, the company then shifted its focus to the financial sector and began selling its archiving services to broker-dealers, investment advisors, hedge funds and banks.

 As email and other electronic messages increasingly became standard methods of business communication, a new market emerged for a secure way to retain such messages for business, legal and regulatory purposes.
 Beginning in 2001, accounting scandals at major US corporations such as Enron, Worldcom and Arthur Andersen brought regulatory compliance issues into sharper focus, not only for financial firms but also for public companies.
 In the wake of the scandals, regulators such as the SEC and the Financial Industry Regulatory Authority (FINRA), formerly (NASD), as well as the newly introduced Sarbanes-Oxley legislation, began requiring financial firms to have a system for electronic message recordkeeping and supervision – just the same as with paper records.

 Global Relay built its customer base by combining technology with compliance, legal and audit/eDiscovery services.
 The company gained widespread adoption among banks, investment advisors, broker-dealers, hedge funds and private equity firms.
 In 2007, Global Relay entered into a worldwide exclusive partnership with Thomson Reuters for archiving and compliance of Thomson Reuters Messenger and Eikon.